Opportunity Zones - A New Tax Deferral Strategy

 What are Opportunity Zones?

 Qualified Opportunity Zones (QOZ’s) were created in the Tax Cuts and Jobs Act of 2017 to spur economic development in economically distressed areas like inner cities and rural communities.
-They are selected by a state’s Governor and certified by the US Department of Treasury.
-Investments into QOZ’s must be made into investment funds called Qualified Opportunity Funds.
+They are selected by a state’s Governor and certified by the US Department of the Treasury.
+Investments into QOZ’s must be made into investment funds called Qualified Opportunity Zone Funds.
 These funds must invest at least 90% of their assets into QOZ property, such as commercial real estate, housing, infrastructure and start-up businesses (3).

 Potential Tax Benefits